energysistem/manuals/39554-MP3 Running/en/13-pedometer.md

 * Step length: measure the length of your steps and select one of the listed options.

-* Set goals: Set your goal in time or distance.
+* Goal settings: Set your goal in time or distance.

-* Sportswear Type: Select whether you are walking or running.
+* Sport: Select whether you are walking or running.

 Once the pedometer set, you can return to the main menu and enter the "Pedometer".
 In the display you will see a step counter and the remaining distance or time to reach the objective set goals.
 You must press the PLAY / PAUSE button to start the measurement.